 Don’t forget the Piccolomini Library!

-You will not want to leave the Library, so allow yourself at least an hour to appreciate its beauty and take a million photos.
+You will not want to leave the Library, so allow yourself plenty of time to appreciate its beauty and take a million photos.

 Wander the streets and alleyways